A Bayesian Nonparametric System Reliability Model which Integrates Multiple Sources of Lifetime Information: Methodology

+\end{theorem} For Equation \ref{Eq:prec} we define $E[(F_S(t_{0}))^2] \equiv 0$.
+Likewise, in rare cases where the method of moments estimator gives negative values for a precision, we also define it to be 0.

-Equation \ref{Eq:prec} provides the computation needed to define the BSP prior for a simple two component subsystem.
+Equations \ref{eq:2momPara}, \ref{eq:2momSeries}, and \ref{Eq:prec} provide the relationships needed to define the BSP prior for a simple two component subsystem.
 Most subsystems are not composed of just two components.
 Regardless of the subsystem complexity, pairs of components can be combined using the equations above to conceptually model a new component.
 This procedure is repeated until the first two moments of the subsystem are known.
-For an example see Figure \ref{Fig:MultiComps}.
+For an example of combining components two at-a-time see Figure \ref{Fig:MultiComps}.
 At each step in the figure a new component is defined and the subsystem is simplified.

-Given the base measure and precision of the subsystem, comprised of the components, a BSP prior for the subsystem is defined.
-Once the prior is defined and subsystem data are available, Equations \ref{Eq:postbase} and \ref{Eq:postprec} are applied to find the posterior for the subsystem.
+We have outlined the process to find a BSP to model a subsystem from its components.
+Now assign this BSP as the prior for the subsystem, and once subsystem data are available, Equations \ref{Eq:postbase} and \ref{Eq:postprec} are applied to find the posterior for the subsystem.

-The process can be iterated as necessary by treating the subsystem as a component in a larger subsystem.
-The importance of computational efficiency is vital as the complexity of the system is increased.
-One important consideration of this model is as the complexity of a system grows, the computation time does not increase at an exponential rate.
-Thus the model has promise for big data applications, or in other words very large systems.
+Treating a subsystem as a component in a larger subsystem, the process can be iterated as many times as necessary.
+We place high importance on computational efficiency and the above procedures are quite fast.
+In fact, as the complexity of a system grows, the computation time of the model does not increase at an exponential rate and appear to be smaller than $O(N^2)$.
+The computational complexity of the model is explored in Section \ref{sec:comp_time}, where more components and data are added to determine the effects on computation time.